M. F. Husain: 2006–2011

 In February 2006, Husain was charged with "hurting sentiments of people" because of his nude portraits of Hindu gods and goddesses.
 In addition, on 6 February 2006 issue, India Today, a national English weekly published an advertisement titled "Art For Mission Kashmir".
 This advertisement contains a painting of {Bharatmata} (Mother India) as a nude woman posed across a map of India with the names of Indian States on various parts of her body.
 The exhibition was organised by Nafisa Ali of Action India – an (NGO) and Apparao Art Gallery.
 Organisations like VHP protested persistently against Husain displaying the painting on the websites and even in exhibitions in north Europe.
-As a result, Husain apologised and promised to withdraw the painting from an auction, which was later sold for Rs 80 lakh in the auction.
+As a result, Husain apologised and promised to withdraw the painting from an auction, though it later sold for Rs 80 lakh.
 The painting later appeared on Husain's official website.
 Husain claims that the loss of his mother at the age of a year and a half is a possible reason for his pattern of paintings depicting a maternal Indian figure.

 Husain became the best-paid painter in India, his highest-selling piece fetching $1.6 million at a 2008 Christie's auction.

 Hundreds of lawsuits in connection with Husain's allegedly obscene art were outstanding as of 2007.
 A warrant was issued for his arrest after he did not appear at a hearing, though this warrant was later suspended.

 Husain lived in self-imposed exile from 2006 until his death.
 He generally lived in Doha and summered in London.
 For the last years of his life Husain lived in Doha and London, staying away from India, but expressing a strong desire to return, despite fears of being prosecuted.

 In 2008 Husain was commissioned to create 32 large-scale paintings of Indian history.
 He finished 8 before his death.
-In 2010, he was conferred Qatari nationality, and he surrendered his Indian passport.
+In 2010, he was conferred Qatari citizenship, and surrendered his Indian passport; though he still held an Overseas Citizenship of India.
 In Qatar, he principally worked on two large projects, one on the history of Arab civilisation, commissioned by Qatar's first lady, Mozah bint Nasser Al Missned, and one on the history of Indian civilisation.
 The works are to be housed in a museum in Doha.

 At the age of 92 Husain was given the prestigious Raja Ravi Varma award by the government of Kerala.
 The announcement led to controversy in Kerala and some cultural organisations campaigned against the granting of the award and petitioned the Kerala courts.
 Social Activist, Rahul Easwar, went to Kerala High Court and it granted an interim order to stay the granting of the award until the petition had been disposed of.